 - 1 C packed light brown sugar

 - Fleur de sel for sprinkling

-Tips and Stuff: The original recipe calls for unbleached flour an unsalted butter, but I used regular bleached flour and salted butter because that's what I had.
+The original recipe calls for unbleached flour and unsalted butter, but I used regular bleached flour and salted butter because that's what I had.